pre-commit/pre-commit-hooks/README.md

     portability to other yaml implementations.
     Implies `--allow-multiple-documents`.

+#### `check-yaml-sorted`
+Checks that top-level items in yaml files are sorted.
+This is done on the stringified representation, which means it can handle lists of scalars, lists of dicts by first key or val, etc.

 #### `debug-statements`
 Check for debugger imports and py37+ `breakpoint()` calls in python source.